 In June 1868 the Rev. John Ingle (1823-1901) purchased 2 adjoining parcels of land in Murchington, a hamlet lying on the edge of the sprawling Dartmoor parish of Throwleigh, at a cost of £1900.
 Together these parcels, being ‘Dickers Tenement’ and ‘Dodds Farm,’ represented some 50 acres of woodland, coppice and valuable water meadows, together with a range of farm buildings and cottages.
 He renamed the property ‘St Olaves’ after his own medieval parish church on Fore Street, Exeter.

 John Ingle spent considerable sums on hard landscaping and the laying out of formal gardens, fruit gardens, and a croquet lawn, all of which are still in evidence today.
 The croquet lawn was created on the site of a mini quarry created to provide the stones for the new garden’s massive granite retaining walls.
 These walls can still be seen clearly etched into the hillside when viewed from Meldon Hill on the other side of the Teign valley.
-It is likely that many of the specimen trees dotted around the property and the adjacent National Trust wood (Milfordleigh) date from this time, including the massive Coast Redwoods and Grand Pines.
+It is likely that many of the specimen trees dotted around the property and the adjacent National Trust wood (Milfordleigh) date from this time, including the massive Redwoods and the Grand and Douglas Firs.